santoshdahal12/santoshdahal12/README.md

 **Dec 16-Feb 18** Verizon

-🌟  Spearheaded and led Backend API, PostgreSQL DB design, setup AWS Infrastructure, and deployment for Verizon Design System.
+🌟  Spearheaded and led Backend API, DB design, setup AWS Infrastructure, deployment and ETL automation for data pull/sync for Verizon Design System

-🌟  Automated Data sync/integration with Figma API, and Gitlab API, synced over 1000s of projects, and Airtables worked in a startup fashion and delivered in 8 weeks.
+🌟  Worked in a startup fashion and delivered in 8 weeks.

-🌟  First taste of LLM integration in a real project to analyze Figma UI Components and recommend similar UI components to designers.
+🌟  First taste of LLM integration in a real project.

-🌟  FastAPI, Gemini, Vectors in PostgreSQL, EKS, Nginx for UI
+🌟  FastAPI, Gemini, Vectors in PostgreSQL, EKS, Nginx

 **Personal stretch goals six months**
-1. [deplister](https://github.com/santoshdahal12/deplister) solidify, keep adding more tools support, look for contribution,  and highlight why it's needed even where there are tons of opensource tools - **Opensource**
+1. [deplister](https://github.com/santoshdahal12/deplister) solidify, keep adding more tools support, look for contributions,  and highlight why it's needed even where there are tons of opensource tools - **Opensource**
 2. Start off a project for FastAPI to help integrate API with AWS resources.
 Start with Secret rotation first.
 Something Spring has https://github.com/awspring/spring-cloud-aws - **Opensource**
-3. Continue blogging on http://santoshdahal.com/, explore more on LLMs
+3. Continue blogging on http://santoshdahal.com/, explore more on LLMs, use cases in work
-4. Explore Virtual Threads in Java 21 and relevance of Spring Reactive ?
+4. Explore Virtual Threads in Java 21 and the relevance of Spring Reactive.

 ## 2024 Highlight